Our Verdict

 Ease of Installation LATCH

-The seat is one of the most difficult in our review to install using the LATCH method.
-Given that the entire concept behind LATCH functionality is to make installation easy, it is a huge disappointment that any seat would score this low.
+This seat is one of the most difficult to install using the LATCH method.
+Given that the entire concept behind LATCH functionality is to make installation easy, it is a huge disappointment.

-It has no anti-rebound bar or load leg.
-It features the less expensive hook-style LATCH clips that are easy enough to attach but are significantly harder than other types to release from the anchor points.
+It does not have an anti-rebound bar or load leg.
+It features the less expensive hook-style LATCH clips, which are easy enough to attach but significantly more challenging to release from the anchor points.

-Releasing the LATCH anchors was such a chore that it turned us off during testing.
+Releasing the LATCH anchors was such a chore.
 It would be best if you had excessive slack to push the clip forward to twist and unclip it from the anchor point.
 This is hard because you can't see what you are doing, and if your hands are larger, it could be hard to get them inside the cushions to operate the clip.
-Tiny breaks for weeping are allowed here; we did.

 Recline Adjustment